Hans Island: 1972–73 border treaty

 In 1972, a team consisting of personnel from the Canadian Hydrographic Service and Danish personnel working in the Nares Strait determined the geographic coordinates for Hans Island.
-During negotiations between Canada and Denmark on their maritime boundary in 1973, both states claimed Hans Island was part of their territory.
+During negotiations between Canada and the Danish Realm on their maritime boundary in 1973, both states claimed Hans Island was part of their territory.
 No agreement was reached between the two governments on the issue.

 The maritime boundary immediately north and south of Hans Island was established in the continental shelf treaty ratified by Denmark and Canada and then submitted to the United Nations on 17 December 1973, in force since 13 March 1974.
 At the time, it was the longest shelf boundary treaty ever negotiated and may have been the first ever continental shelf boundary developed by a computer.

 The Government of the Kingdom of Denmark and the Government of Canada, having decided to establish in the area between Greenland and the Canadian Arctic Islands a dividing line beyond which neither Party exercising its rights under the Convention on the Continental Shelf of April/29/1958 will extend its sovereign rights for the purpose of exploration and exploitation of the natural resources of the continental shelf…

 The treaty lists 127 points (latitude and longitude) from Davis Strait to the end of Robeson Channel, where the Nares Strait runs into the Lincoln Sea, to draw geodesic lines between, to form the border.
 The treaty does not, however, draw a line from point 122 to point 123, a distance of 1370 m, because Hans Island is situated in between those two points.